RADAR-base/RADAR-Schemas/java-sdk/radar-schemas-validator/README.md

 # RADAR Schemas Validator

-The RADAR Schemas Validator checks if the Schema Catalog is in a valid state.
+The RADAR Schemas Validator checks if the `Schema Catalog` is in a valid state.

-It first checks that the folder structure match the following design:
+It first checks the folder structure, it has to be compliant with:
 - commons
   * active
   * kafka